 Organizations that work in the area of responsible fatherhood work very hard to get their message out about the importance of responsible fathers.
 One problem many of them face as they try to tell this story is that many folks only want to highlight fathers around Father’s Day.
 How can organizations and programs get the community to understand that the work is not to celebrate dads but to empower and support them?
 Honoring and celebrating...Continue Reading

 The many moving parts of a divorce can make parenting extra difficult.
 For fathers, maintaining healthy relationships with children can be especially challenging without the right help and approach.
 Here are four strategies to help you ensure your father-child relationship continues to be a success through the tough transition of a divorce.Practice Great Co-Parenting

 The start of healthy parent-child relationships during a divorce...Continue Reading

 “I swore never to be silent whenever and wherever human beings endure suffering and humiliation.
 We must always take sides.
 Neutrality helps the oppressor, never the victim.
 Silence encourages the tormentor, never the tormented.” – Elie Wiesel

 Domestic Violence is a violation to a person at the core of their being.
 It betrays love, destroys trust, inflicts irrevocable damage, and often leaves a jaded perception of love in its wake....Continue Reading

 Ed.
-Note: This is a repost from the ACF Family Room Blog (June 19, 2015).
+Note: This is a repost from the ACF Family Room Blog on October 22, 2015.
 View the original post.

 Ed.
 Note: This is a repost from the ACF Family Room Blog.
 View the original post.